- TAG : Egypt Women Tours

 At some point today, you will have the opportunity to enjoy the river from a felucca, a traditional Nile sailboat.

-Continue your leisurely cruise down the Nile, with today’s stop Kom Ombo Temple, north of Aswan.
+Continue your leisurely cruise down the Nile, with today’s stop at Kom Ombo Temple, north of Aswan.

 Built on a high dune overlooking the Nile, the complex sits picturesquely ruined on the river’s edge and dates back to the early 2nd century BC.